MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/change-update-channels.md

 ## Change the update channel with Group Policy

-1. Before you begin, make sure the scheduled task "Office Automatic Update 2.0" is enabled on the client devices.
+1. Before you begin, make sure the scheduled task "Office Automatic Updates 2.0" is enabled on the client devices.
 This task, which updates the assigned channel, is a required part of managing updates for Microsoft 365 Apps, whether you use  Group Policy, the Office Deployment Tool, or Configuration Manager.

 2. Use the [Group Policy Administrative Template files (ADMX/ADML) for Office](https://www.microsoft.com/download/details.aspx?id=49030) to enable the Group Policy setting **Update Channel** and select the new channel.
 The policy setting is under Computer Configuration\Policies\Administrative Templates\\Microsoft Office 2016 (Machine)\\Updates.